Community Health Nurse

 ---|---|

 In Alberta, registered nurse (RN) status requires a bachelor’s degree in nursing.
-To work more closely with doctors and prescribe medicine, consider a master of science in nursing to become a nurse practitioner.
+Registered nurses with an enhanced scope of practice can consider a Master of Science in Nursing - Nursing Practitioner program in order to become a nurse practitioner.

 The following schools offer programs and courses that meet this occupation’s educational requirements.
 Other eligible programs and courses may be available.